Planning the Perfect Vacation to England

 Peak District National Park: A nature lover’s dream with mountains, valleys, and hiking for all skill levels.
 The first national park in the United Kingdom, visitors will enjoy the pristine environment and nearby villages and towns.

-London: Occupied for over 1000 years, London has a rich history easily accessible by tourists.
+London: Occupied for over 1000 years, London is full of numerous historical sites easily accessible by tourists.
 Visit Westminster Abbey, where coronations have taken place since 1066.
 Then head to the Tower of London, where countless unfortunate subjects were killed, including Anne Boleyn.
 You can visit castles like Buckingham and Windsor, and listen to the chimes of Big Ben.

 The Roman Baths: Attracting one million visitors a year, the baths are an important facet of history for the English people.
 For years, these baths were used for religious purposes by Romans, after they had invaded and occupied Britain, and later by locals who thought the water had health benefits.